Most software developers express a preference for learning on their own.

 At many companies, the software development team's culture has a different zest than the rest of the organization.
 While everyone else serves customers or negotiates with suppliers, developers create and fine-tune applications.
 Their work is unique, and according to a recent study from DevelopIntelligence, so are their learning preferences.

 According to the study, which surveyed nearly 800 software professionals, most developers have an independent streak when it comes to learning, especially early in their careers.
 When asked about their favorite way to learn, 64 percent of respondents with less than five years of experience said they prefer self-directed methods, compared with 58 percent of those with more than five years of experience.
 For both groups, reading books, tutorials, and how-to guides is the most popular option, followed by watching videos or e-learning courses.
-Third came learning from peers, fourth came in-person training, and the fifth-most popular option of learning was through conferences.

-For many developers, self-directed learning is a habit.
+For many, self-directed learning is a habit.
 According to the "Stack Overflow 2016 Developer Survey," 69 percent of all developers are at least partly self-taught, so it doesn't come as a surprise that the DevelopIntelligence study indicates that curiosity or a desire to improve their skills motivates 68 percent of these learners.

 So, what can talent development do to support these professionals?